Student health center

-Students should call the Carroll Student Health Center at (919) 760-8535 to be screened and, if indicated, be tested for COVID-19.
-During the pandemic, the Student Health Center is not accepting walk-in appointments.
-The Student Health Center hours are 9 a.m. – 4 p.m., M-F during the academic year.
+Sick students should call the Student Health and Wellness Center at (919) 760-8535 to be screened and properly triaged.
+The Center will not accept walk-in sick appointments.
+The Center hours are 9 a.m. – 4 p.m., M-F during the academic year

 Residential students should contact the Residence Life Critical Response Team at (919) 612-6350 for after-hours instructions.
 For information regarding after-hours care, please see “What to do when the Student Health Center is closed?“.

-The Student Health Center has partnered with Residence Life, Dining Services, Housekeeping, and other campus departments to provide support for students who are unable to return home and require on-campus quarantine or isolation spaces.
+The Center has partnered with Residence Life, Dining Services, Housekeeping, and other campus departments to provide support for students who are unable to return home due to illness and require an on-campus isolation space.

 Some prescriptions, x-rays, laboratory tests, the Gyn-Clinic, student-teacher physicals, emergency room fees, and consultations with physicians off-campus must be paid for by the student.